deasmi/steamdeck-notes/README.md

   .
 I will maybe remove and move to RetroDeck
 .
 Steam ROM Manager (L)
   .
 Nice, works well to add any/all emulators and games to Steam .
-I am only adding Emulation Station and a Few emulators as I don't want 4000 snes games in Steam .
+I am only adding Emulation Station and a Few emulators as I don't want 4000 SNES games in Steam .
 I may add Amiga games to steam as they need custom control layout and I have a nice curated set